oliver-butterley/mathlib4-tactics/src/tactics.md

   _ = z := pyz
 ```
 It is also possible to write the *first* relation as `<lhs>\n  _ = <rhs> :=
 <proof>`.
-This is useful for aligning relation symbols:
+This is useful for aligning relation symbols, especially on longer:
+identifiers:
 ```lean
 calc abc
   _ = bce := pabce